 Information from the Internal Revenue Service, Brookings Institute, and Center on Budget and Policy Priorities indicate only 75%-85% of active eligible tax filers participate in the Earned Income Tax Credit.
 In Olmsted County, this adds up to more than 1,000 eligible taxpayers who don't receive the credit they earned.

 You earned it.
 Get your taxes done right and get your maximum refund.
-Low- and moderate-income households are eligible for free tax preparation services provided by United Way of Olmsted County and AARP.
+Low- and moderate-income households are eligible for free tax preparation services provided by United Way of Olmsted County and VITA.
 Click here for appointment information.